Canard (aeronautics): Control

 Pitch control in a canard type may be achieved either by the canard surface, as on the control-canard or in the same way as a tailless aircraft, by control surfaces at the rear of the main wing, as on the Saab Viggen.

-In a control-canard design, most of the weight of the aircraft is carried by the wing and the canard is used primarily for pitch control during maneuvering.
+In a control-canard design, most of the weight of the aircraft is carried by the wing and the canard is used primarily for pitch control during manoeuvring.
 A pure control-canard operates only as a control surface and is nominally at zero angle of attack and carrying no load in normal flight.
-Modern combat aircraft of canard configuration typically have a control-canard driven by a computerized flight control system.
+Modern combat aircraft of canard configuration typically have a control-canard driven by a computerised flight control system.

-Canards with little or no loading (i.e. control-canards) may be used to intentionally destabilize some combat aircraft in order to make them more manoeuvrable.
+Canards with little or no loading (i.e. control-canards) may be used to intentionally destabilise some combat aircraft in order to make them more manoeuvrable.
 The electronic flight control system uses the pitch control function of the canard foreplane to create artificial static and dynamic stability.

 A benefit obtainable from a control-canard is the correction of pitch-up during a wingtip stall.
 An all-moving canard capable of a significant nose-down deflection can be used to counteract the pitch-up due to the tip stall.
-As a result, the aspect ratio and sweep of the wing can be optimized without having to guard against pitch-up.
+As a result, the aspect ratio and sweep of the wing can be optimised without having to guard against pitch-up.
 A highly loaded lifting canard does not have sufficient spare lift capacity to provide this protection.